RavDas/Netflix-Clone-Deployment/README.md

 ### Launch an Ubuntu(22.04) T2 Large Instance

 Launch an AWS T2 medium instance.
 Use the image as Ubuntu.
 You can create a new key pair or use an existing one.
-Enable ssh, HTTP and HTTPS settings in the Security Group.
+Enable ssh(port 22), HTTP(port 80) and HTTPS(port 443) settings in the Security Group.
 We will add rest of the ports later.

 ![image](https://github.com/RavDas/Netflix-Clone-Deployment/assets/86109995/185a4127-0679-46be-a207-010d5972d54c)